criblio/elastic-cribl-monitoring/README.md

 ## Introduction

-If you want to look into the health of your Cribl Stream environment, you are usually pretty set with the default Monitoring functionality that Cribl offers out of the box.
+If you want to look into the health of your Cribl environments, you are usually pretty set with the default Monitoring functionality that Cribl offers out of the box.

 But Cribl also lets you send Internal Metrics/Logs to external monitoring tools, so you can take advantage of the advanced searching, visualization and alerting capabilities of Elasticsearch.